angular/angular/aio/content/start/start-data.md

 1. Test your shipping prices feature:

     Click the "Checkout" button to see the updated cart.
-Remember that changing the app causes the preview to refresh, which empties the cart.
+Remember that changing the application causes the preview to refresh, which empties the cart.

     <div class="lightbox">
       <img src='generated/images/guide/start/cart-empty-with-shipping-prices.png' alt="Cart with link to shipping prices">